A detailed guide to the Utror to Kundol Lake trek: route, distance, elevation gain, jeep section, camping options, fitness needs and 2026 costs.

 Can I do Kundol and Mahodand in one day?+

 No. Both are full-day excursions from Kalam.
 Plan one trip per day.
+Pick another option instead.

 Is camping allowed at Kundol Lake?+

 Yes, in the surrounding meadows.
-There are no formal facilities — bring your own gear or hire a guide who provides tents.
+There are no formal facilities.
+Bring your own gear or hire a guide who provides tents.

 Is the Kundol jeep track open in winter?+

 No. The track is closed by snow from late November to April.
 Best access is summer through early autumn.
+Pick another option instead.

 Do I need a guide for Kundol Lake?+